19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 .

-The total energy will then be obtained by integration over the entire mass of fluid contained within the control volume, and remembering that mass can also flow across the control surface from the control volume.
+The total energy will then be obtained by integration over the entire mass of fluid contained within the control volume, remembering that mass can also flow across the control surface from the control volume.
 Across the element , the mass flow rate will be

 .
 Therefore, the total energy flow rate across the entire surface of the control volume then follows by integration, i.e.,